-D18.
-Valor (flumioxazin) at 2 to 3 oz WDG/A applied EPP or PRE controls most small-seeded broadleaf weeds including kochia (including ALS resistant), nightshade, pigweed species, lambsquarters, and Venice mallow and may suppress common and giant ragweed, annual smartweed, Russian thistle, and foxtail.
-Valor applied early preplant burndown may suppress wild buckwheat.
+D16.
+Valor (flumioxazin) at 2 to 3 oz WDG/A applied EPP or PRE controls most small-seeded broadleaf weeds including kochia (including ALS resistant), nightshade, pigweed species, lambsquarters, and Venice mallow and may suppress common and giant ragweed, annual smartweed, Russian thistle, and foxtail and may suppress wild buckwheat.
 Valor does not control perennial weeds.
 Apply Valor from 14 days prior to seeding to just before soybean emergence.
-Valor can be applied with most PRE herbicides labeled in soybean and applied EPP with glyphosate in early burndown programs.
+Valor can be applied with glyphosate in early burndown programs in soybean.
 Valor requires a minimum of 0.25 inch of rain for activation and requires a bioassay prior to planting sensitive crops.
 See label for additional information.

-Gangster (flumioxazin + cloransulam), a copack of Valor and FirstRate at 2.5 to 3 + 0.5 to 0.6 oz WDG/A, applied EPP or PRE controls most small-seeded broadleaf weeds including ALS-resistant kochia, nightshade, pigweed species, lambsquarters, ragweed, sunflower, smartweed, and Venice mallow, and suppress foxtail.
+Gangster (flumioxazin & cloransulam), a copack of Valor and FirstRate at 1.5 to 3 + 0.3 to 0.6 oz WDG/A, applied EPP or PRE controls most small-seeded broadleaf weeds including ALS-resistant kochia, nightshade, pigweed species, lambsquarters, ragweed, sunflower, smartweed, Venice mallow, and suppress foxtail.
 Gangster does not control perennial weeds.
 Apply from 14 days prior to seeding to just before soybean emergence.
 Gangster can be applied with glyphosate in EPP burndown programs.
 Refer to label for weeds controlled, rates, and crop rotation restrictions.